Pursuit of Harmony and Mutual Development with SocietySUSTAINABILITY FOR THE MEDIA DO GROUP

 Community ContributionSupport for Entrepreneurship to Contribute to Regional Development

 Japan currently faces a number of serious social issues, including the contraction of its workforce and the rapid aging of its population.
 Recognizing these issues, MEDIA DO is actively promoting regional development to ensure that Japan can hand down an energized society to future generations.
 In this endeavor, an issue that needs to be addressed is the concentration of information and production capabilities in major urban centers, a situation that results in regional economies lacking information and experiencing outfluxes of population.
-Part of MEDIA DO’s efforts to address this issue was the establishment in January 2020 of TOKUSHIMA INNOVATION BASE ASSOCIATION (TIB) in Tokushima Prefecture, where Founder and President Yasushi Fujita was born.
+Part of MEDIA DO’s efforts to address this issue was the establishment in 2020 of TOKUSHIMA INNOVATION BASE ASSOCIATION (TIB) in Tokushima Prefecture, where Founder and President Yasushi Fujita was born.
 Created jointly with four local companies, TIB is charged with the mission of supporting entrepreneurs.
+MEDIA DO plays a leadership role in TIB’s activities.

-TIB coordinates with universities and municipal government organizations as well as with the Entrepreneurs’ Organization, a global entrepreneur organization that has attracted participation by approximately 15,000 entrepreneurs from across the world and generates annual revenue in excess of ¥100 million.
+TIB coordinates with universities and municipal government organizations as well as with the Entrepreneurs’ Organization, a global organization that has attracted participation by approximately 15,000 entrepreneurs from across the world and generates annual revenue in excess of ¥100 million.
 Through this coordination, TIB offers valuable learning opportunities as well as programs for fostering mutually supportive relationships between managers with the aim of cultivating prominent entrepreneurs outside of urban centers.
-Other companies have followed this example, leading to similar initiatives in more than 20 other prefectures, including Iwate Prefecture and Nagano Prefecture.
+Other companies have followed this example, leading to similar initiatives underway or being planned in more than 30 other prefectures as of July 2022.
 MEDIA DO hopes to spread such initiatives across Japan in order to create a robust flow of information and people into regional economies and to thereby contribute to the nationwide cultivation of new industries that will strengthen the Japanese economy as a whole.